 Common indicators of a rat problem include finding droppings or evidence of gnawing, seeing rat tracks, hearing scurrying sounds or squeaking in walls, smelling a musky scent, finding burrows or even seeing dead rats.
 The warning signs of a rat infestation can indicate the presence of other unwanted pests, such as fleas, ticks and lice.
 If you notice signs of rats, you should contact a professional quickly to help you determine what exactly you are dealing with in your home.

 2. Keep up with home repair and maintenance.

 Controlling a rat problem is as much about prevention as it is treatment.
-Sealing up holes in interior and exterior walls and flooring can limit their access to your home.
-A rat can squeeze its body through any space it can get its head through.
-And by gnawing on it with their powerful teeth, they can make an entry point of any hole having a one-quarter of an inch diameter or larger.
-Keeping lids on trash cans and eliminating outdoor sources of water make your property less attractive for these rodents.
+Sealing up holes in interior and exterior walls and flooring can help limit their access to your home.
+A rat can squeeze its body through any space it can get its head through, which can be as small as a quarter.
+By gnawing on it with their powerful teeth, they can make an entry point of any hole, no matter how small, in materials like wood, plastic or rubber.
+Keeping lids on trash cans and eliminating outdoor sources of water also make your property less attractive for these rodents.

 3. Eliminate ways for rats to climb into your home.

 Two of the most common types of rats that can cause significant damage are the roof rat and the Norway rat.
 These rats -- particularly roof rats -- are excellent climbers and will put that skill to good use when finding ways to enter your home, especially through the attic.

 To help prevent roof rats from making their way into your home: